eaciit/knot/README.md

-# knot
+![knot Logo](misc/knot-logo.png)
 Knot is a web server and application container for Golang Web Based App.
 It is still on experimental version

-![knot Logo](misc/knot-logo.png)

 # Background
 I've been working with Golang for sometime.
 While some stack are build on either command line or REST, I always use web based application as main UI.